Why 'Near Me' Searches in South Africa are Shifting to AI Recommendations

 Quick Answer

-Near me searches are shifting toward AI recommendations because search systems are trying to predict the best local option, not just match a keyword to a directory listing.
-Businesses that win are the ones with clearer local intent signals, stronger reviews, better profile quality, and pages that explain exactly who they help and where they operate.
+Near me searches are shifting toward AI recommendations because search systems are trying to predict a strong local option, not just match a keyword to a directory listing.
+Businesses that win are the ones with clearer local intent signals, stronger reviews, better profile quality, and pages that explain who they help and where they operate.

 Key Takeaways